SolarWinds Hack Underscores America’s Achilles’ Heel

 Counterintelligence specialists typically list Russia, China and Cuba as the top three espionage threats to the United States, but Germany’s foreign intelligence service also has battalions of world-class hackers who could be surveilling the U.S.

 Trumpet editor in chief Gerald Flurry reported on the threat of cyberwarfare in 1995 when the public was only dimly aware of how vulnerable a computer-run society could be.
-“Computer dependence is the Western world’s Achilles’ heel, and within a few years this weakness could be tested to the full,” he wrote.
+He emphasized a statement by intelligence analyst Joseph DeCourcy: “Computer dependence is the Western world’s Achilles’ heel, and within a few years, this weakness could be tested to the full.”

 In addition to the cybertheft of industrial and national security secrets through hacking, Mr. Flurry pointed to a sobering end-time Bible prophecy that could be fulfilled by a cyberattack.
 Ezekiel 7:14 says, “They have blown the trumpet, even to make all ready; but none goeth to the battle: for my wrath is upon all the multitude thereof.”